blues/app-accelerators/README.md

 ## What is this?

-At Blues our attempt is to make wireless IoT easier for developers and more affordable for all.
+At Blues we are making wireless IoT easier for developers and more affordable for all.
 This list of app accelerators is intended to help you get new IoT projects up and running quickly.

 Each accelerator: